Get Rates Near You!

 Interest Rates

-The MMA is usually invested in various financial options, which are often more aggressive than what the bank invests their savings accounts in.
+The MMA is usually invested in various financial options, which are often more aggressive than what the bank invests in its savings accounts.

 This means a more volatile interest rate; however, it could also mean higher interest rates than what you get with a savings account.